PetLucy/LunaHR-Linux/README.md

 <img src="lunahr.png" width="200" height="200" />

-This fork hopes to be a decent port to Linux of LunaUwU's [LunaHR](https://github.com/ImLunaUwU/LunaHR).
+This fork hopes to be a decent port to Linux of [ImLunaUwU](https://github.com/ImLunaUwU)'s [LunaHR](https://github.com/ImLunaUwU/LunaHR).
 It's still a work in progress.
 This is a very early version, and I will continue to improve it.

-Polar H10 devices are the only devices that will work with this version.
-(For now?)
+Polar H10 devices are the only devices that will work with this version. (for now?)

 [Consider supporting the original creator LunaUwU on Ko-Fi :3](https://ko-fi.com/imlunauwu)